brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 {% include figure.html path="blog/aws-docker/create-load-balancer.png" caption="Create a Load Balancer" %}

-Give the ELB a name such as "ecs-load-balancer" and notice the "Listener Configuration" settings.
-This ELB will route all HTTP traffic that it gets on port 80 to port 80 of any EC2 Instances you attach to it.
-This will work for our example, so leave those settings as-is and click the gray "Next: Assign Security Groups" button:
+Give the ELB a name such as "ecs-load-balancer" and take a look at the "Listener Configuration" settings.
+The ELB can only route traffic from one port to another, such as routing all HTTP traffic that it gets on port 80 to port 80 of any EC2 Instances you attach to it.
+This limited feature set can be a problem, as we'll discuss towards the end of the blog post.
+However, this configuration will work for our example, so leave those settings as-is and click the gray "Next: Assign Security Groups" button:

 {% include figure.html path="blog/aws-docker/load-balancer-basic-config.png" caption="Give the Load Balancer a name" %}

-On the next page, click the "Select an existing security group" radio button, click the checkbox next to the Security Group you created earlier ("ssh-and-http-from-anywhere") and uncheck any other Security Groups, and click the gray "Next: Configure Security Settings" button:
+On the next page, click the "Select an existing security group" radio button, click the checkbox next to the Security Group you created earlier ("ssh-and-http-from-anywhere"), and click the gray "Next: Configure Security Settings" button:

 {% include figure.html path="blog/aws-docker/load-balancer-security-settings.png" caption="Select the Security Group you created earlier" %}